 New York State Office of Fire Protection and Control and New York State Law requires that all occupants evacuate the building immediately upon the activation of the fire alarm.
-All faculty members are encouraged to include information on designated assembly locations in their
+All faculty members are encouraged to include information on designated assembly locations in their syllabi.
+Additionally, faculty members must immediately evacuate students from the classroom upon activation of the fire alarm.

-Environmental Health & Safety conduct evacuation drills each semester year for faculty, staff, and students to practice safely exiting a building in the event of a fire.
+Environmental Health & Safety conducts evacuation drills each semester year for faculty, staff, and students to practice safely exiting a building in the event of a fire.
 Members of the community must know the locations of designated assembly areas for the buildings they occupy before an emergency occurs.
 Each building has a floor plan that shows the locations of fire alarm pull stations, exits, and fire extinguishers.